gayathrimh/HTML_CSS-Projects/Assignment2/README.md

 ### Chessboard
 This is simple html web page that displays Chessboard.
 This project has 2 different files:
-1.chessboard1.html - This file represents the basic structure of a chessboard without any of the chesspieces.
+1.chessboard1.html - This file represents the basic structure of a chessboard without any of the chess pieces.
-2.chessboard2.html - This file represents the basic structure of a chessboard with all of the chesspieces.
+2.chessboard2.html - This file represents the basic structure of a chessboard with all of the chess pieces.

 ### Technologies used
 - HTML: Markup structure